kobeeraveendran/youtube-to-mp3/README.md

 2. Near the top right, click the __Download__ button.
 3. For the pop-up in the download bar, click the arrow next to the Discard button and select "Keep".
 4. After clicking the dmg file, drag the icon in the folder that pops up to your Dock.
+5. Run `setup_mac.sh` by double-clicking it or running `./setup_mac.sh` at the command line.
+You're now good to go.

 </details>